Reno Browne: Career

 Browne became a licensed pilot.
-She was proficient at riding horses.
+She was proficient at riding horses, and soon became a rodeo queen in the pacific northwest.
 After taking drama lessons, she embarked on a film career, signing a contract with Monogram Pictures.

-She starred with Whip Wilson in the 1949 western Haunted Trails, and that same year started a thirteen-episode radio show, Reno Rides Again.
-Also in 1949, she starred in West of El Dorado with Max Terhune and Johnny Mack Brown.
+She was originally billed as "Reno Blair," as she explained in 1985: "When I first signed, I was working with Johnny Mack Brown and [the studio] thought the public would think I was his daughter or something.
+So they made me use the name Blair.
+Funny though, his horse's name was Reno, so when I changed my last name to Blair they had to change his horse's name to Rebel."

-In total, she starred in fourteen westerns of the period, at times with Roy Rogers and Jimmy Wakely.
+In total, she starred in 14 westerns of the period, all but one for Monogram.
+She first worked opposite Johnny Mack Brown, then Whip Wilson, then Jimmy Wakely.
+In 1949 she launched a 13-episode radio show, Reno Rides Again.

-She and Dale Evans were the only westerns actresses to have their own comic books based on their character.
-Browne had four issues published in 1950 by Marvel Comics.
+She and Dale Evans were the only western actresses to have their comic books based on their character.
+Browne had three issues published in 1950 by Marvel Comics.
 In 1950, Bill Haley and His Saddlemen recorded a single, "My Palomino and I"/"My Sweet Little Girl from Nevada", for Cowboy Records (CR 1701).
-It was released as by "Reno Browne and Her Buckaroos", even though Browne had no connection with the recording (though her photo did appear on the sheet music for the latter song).
+It was released by "Reno Browne and Her Buckaroos", even though Browne had no connection with the recording (though her photo did appear on the sheet music for the latter song).
 Also in 1951, she was crowned Clovis Rodeo Queen in Clovis, California.